 It's also possible to make tax return amendments online now too, although only in relation to tax year 2019 and 2020 returns.

 If you’re filing online for the first time, gather together all the information you would need if you were filing a paper return, then visit the IRS website for advice on how best to proceed.
 If your income was $72,000 or less last year, you should be eligible to use IRS Free File software.
 For those with more complex filing requirements, tax programs are there to help.

 Contact your tax preparer

 If you usually have a tax preparer ready everything on your behalf, it might be worth checking on their availability now.
-COVID-19 has thrown the normal working lives of most people out of shape, and tax professionals will be no different.
+As with last year, COVID-19 has thrown the normal working lives of most people out of shape, and tax professionals will be no different.
 There is also a chance they will have more customers demanding their services than usual, so make sure you schedule your slot early, ahead of the inevitable last minute rush.

-Is July 15 still not long enough?
+Is May 17 still not long enough?

-If you fear the July 15 deadline still doesn’t give you enough time to file, it is possible to ask the IRS for an extension until October 15.
+If you fear the May 17 deadline still doesn’t give you enough time to file, it is possible to ask the IRS for an extension until October 15.
 You can request this extra time by filing Form 4868 through your tax preparer, tax software, or the Free File link on IRS.gov.

-Importantly, the form only allows an additional three months in which to file a federal tax return - you’ll still need to pay your taxes by July 15 in order to avoid possible penalties.
+Importantly, the form only allows an additional three months in which to file a federal tax return - you’ll still need to pay your taxes by May 17 in order to avoid possible penalties.
 For this reason, the extension form asks taxpayers to estimate their tax liability and pay this estimated amount.